BhaskarDasari/Whisperwynd-Story-Generator/README.md

 ## Future Work

+- Using Azure database for managing all the world data, which we do with sharepoint currently
 - Implement story-to-PDF conversion for offline sharing.
+- Integrate Copilot agent with Azure DevOps for seemless deployments.
 - Expand story publishing to platforms like Medium, Substack, and Kindle.
 - Integrate gamification elements into the storytelling experience.
 - Enable collaborative world-building sessions in real time.
-- Integrate Copilot agent with Azure DevOps for seemless deployments.

 ## Why Microsoft?